Bright and colorful Dessert Fruit Pizza with a sugar cookie crust, cream cheese frosting, and a citrus glaze. A potluck showstopper!

 Do I have to make this in a circular pizza pan?

-Don’t wait to make this like I did.
-Make it asap.
-Make it before summer ends and serve it when you have friends or family over.
+Make this before summer ends and serve it if you have friends or family over.
 They will love it, not only for the fantastic sweet taste, but the gorgeous presentation.
 Also?
 It’s fun to make and you can vary it every single time!

 - Easy Strawberry Skillet Cake